slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 ![BYOB architecture](https://github.com/slsa-framework/slsa/assets/64505099/9d0a8133-ae1a-4b43-b7a1-5090e263eb47)

 There are two main steps to using the BYOB framework.
-First, the builder (`MyReusableWorkflow`) initializes the BYOB framework ("BYOB_Initialize" box in the middle box).
-Then it calls the framework ("BYOB_Run" box).
+First, the builder (`MyReusableWorkflow`) initializes the BYOB framework (`BYOB_Initialize` box in the middle box).
+Then it calls the framework (`BYOB_Run` box).
 Running the framework transfers execution to the BYOB framework which will run the `MyAction` in an isolated environment and then generate provenance.

 Let's see each of these steps in more detail.